ONLINE PRIMARY SOURCES AND RELATED WEBSITES

 North American Conference on British Studies: A

-scholarly society dedicated to all aspects of the study of Britain and its empire.
+scholarly society dedicated to all aspects of the study of British civilization.
 The

 NACBS sponsors scholarly publications, an annual conference, as well as several academic

 Internet clearinghouse run by the University of Southern California listing

 North American Victorian Studies